Hazard Communication "Employee Right to Know"

 This program includes the written program itself as well as training materials.
 The training materials include Instructor and Student Guides,

-tests, answer sheets, certificates and videotape/DVD.
+tests, answer sheets, certificates and videos.
 Since OSHA expects your employees to truly understand the hazards of using your plant's

-chemical products, our training materials thoroughly teach how to read and understand an MSDS, including all of the chemical terminology.
+chemical products, our training materials thoroughly teach how to read and understand the new GHS Safety Data Sheet, including all of the chemical terminology.

-Also included are all the current Material Safety Data Sheets (MSDS) that appear on your Chemical List.
+Also included are all the current Safety Data Sheets (SDS) that appear on your Chemical List.
 Employees are to be trained on how to

-access and read these MSDSs so they will know the hazards associated with using these chemicals and what steps they should take to protect
+access and read these SDSs so they will know the hazards associated with using these chemicals and what steps they should take to protect

 themselves.
 For instance, do they need to wear protective gloves and/or eye protection?
 If so, exactly what kind of gloves and eye protection

 should they wear?
-NOTE: OSHA regulations require that your facility maintain current copies of MSDSs for all the hazardous chemicals you have
+NOTE: OSHA regulations require that your facility maintain current copies of SDSs for all the hazardous chemicals you have

 at your location.
 Also, these regulations required that all containers, including secondary containers, be labeled with Manufacturer's Name,